H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 + Click ***Generate*** to start processing the files.

 ## Output
-A csv (Comma Seperated Value) file will be generated in the desired destination.
+A CSV (Comma Seperated Value) file will be generated in the desired destination.

 ![data-generation-outputScreenshot](/docs/images/data-generation-output.PNG)